-Clinical Practice and Supervision I-Community Intership
+PSY 7100 (3) Clinical Practice and Supervision I-Community Internship

 Applied professional experience in approved community training sites.
 Students will provide direct clinical services to adults and/or children; participate in supervision and training sessions; and attend internship class sessions which will allow for group supervision.
-A capstone course.
-Prerequisite: PSY 6000, 6500, 6501, 6700; 6701 or concurrent enrollment, and permission of graduate director.
-1
+Capstone course.
+Prerequisite: PSY 6000, 6500, 6500, 6700; 6701 or concurrent enrollment, and permission of graduate director.